Dibedy/The-MCSR-Practice-Map/README.md

     - Standard / Simple Hub Design | Changable in the options ```/trigger options```
     - Map sounds can be turned On/Off

+## Feedback
+If you have any map suggestions or bug-reports, feel free to use the link below or the "Issues" tab on this GitHub Project :)

 ## Credits